Save State

 Insert File

-This feature inserts (merges) the contents of another reading notes file into the currently open file.
+This feature inserts the contents of another reading log file into the currently open file.
 It's useful when you want to combine multiple files into one.

 How to Use

-Select the reading notes file (.rfnote) you want to insert
+3. Select the reading log file (.rfnote) to insert — it will be merged automatically

 Notes